 PICKPOCKETS RISK : HIGH

-The pickpocket risk in Rio is on the high level since tourists and teenagers are considered easy targets for criminals.
-Thieves are usually on the beaches or in crowded buses and streets.
+The pickpocket risk in Rio is at a high level since tourists and teenagers are considered easy targets for criminals.
+Thieves are usually on the beaches or crowded buses and streets.
 The Centro area is normally safe because there is a police presence.
-In order to avoid being the target, you should be attentive and practice common sense.
+To avoid being the target, you should be attentive and practice common sense.

 NATURAL DISASTERS RISK : MEDIUM

 Occasional natural disasters are possible in Rio, like floods and landslides.
 Torrential rainstorms may cause the mud goes down the mountain and destroy the houses.
 Some health problems can also happen, such as the recent Zika outbreak.

 MUGGING RISK : HIGH